-Agoda displays both PointsMAX and regular rates in their search results.
-In some cases, Agoda PointsMAX rates are higher than regular rates, while other times you’ll find them to be the same – or even cheaper than rates displayed on hotel websites.
-Depending on how much you value each rewards currency, it might make sense to pay extra for the PointsMAX stay.
-Agoda’s rates are generally pretty competitive and there were instances during my test bookings where the PointsMAX rate was better.
+Agoda displays PointsMAX and regular rates in their search results.
+In some cases, Agoda PointsMAX rates are higher than regular rates, while other times they’re the same.
+Sometimes they’re cheaper than rates displayed on hotel websites.
+Depending on how much you value the miles, it might make sense to pay extra for the PointsMAX stay.
+Agoda’s rates are generally pretty competitive.
+There were instances during my test bookings where the PointsMAX rate was better.

 At one point I was researching hotels in Bali and found some terrific deals.
 Both the regular and PointsMAX rates for a 2-night stay in a Club Room at the Grand Hyatt Nusa Dua were $60 cheaper than the rate displayed on the Grand Hyatt website ($641.86 vs. $701.80 after taxes).
-In addition to being cheaper, the Agoda PointsMax rate earned the following number of frequent flyer miles per stay:
+In addition to being cheaper, the Agoda PointsMax rate earned frequent flyer miles:

 Paying an extra $22 per night would earn the following bonuses: